Ranma ½: Plot

-On a training journey in the Bayankala Mountain Range in the Qinghai Province of China, Ranma Saotome and his father Genma fell into the cursed springs at Jusenkyo (呪泉郷).
+On a training journey in the Bayankala Mountain Range in the Qinghai Province of China, Ranma Saotome and his father Genma fell into the cursed springs of Jusenkyo (呪泉郷).
 The cursed spring causes any afflicted to assume the physical form of whatever drowned there hundreds or thousands of years ago whenever they come into contact with cold water, which reverts on contact with hot water but resumes with exposure to cold water.
 Genma fell into the spring of a drowned panda while Ranma fell into the spring of a drowned girl.

 Soun Tendo is a fellow practitioner of (無差別格闘流, Musabetsu Kakutō Ryū) or "Anything-Goes School" of martial arts and owner of a dojo in Nerima.
 Genma and Soun agreed years ago that their children would marry and carry on the Tendo Dojo.
 Soun has three teenage daughters: the polite and easygoing Kasumi, the greedy and indifferent Nabiki and the short-tempered, martial arts practicing Akane.
 Akane, who is Ranma's age, is appointed for bridal duty by her sisters with the reasoning that they are the older sisters and can dump the duty on her, and that they all dislike the arranged engagement and think Akane's dislike of men is the right way to express it to the fathers.
 At the appointed time, the Saotomes arrive in their new forms given by the cursed springs, confusing the Tendos, and ultimately leading to Akane seeing Ranma changing from girl form to boy form in the tub, much to her horror.
 It takes several more pages for the situation to be explained to Soun Tendo and his daughters.
 Both Ranma and Akane refuse the engagement initially, having not been consulted on the decision, but the fathers are insistent and they are generally treated as betrothed and end up helping or saving each other on some occasions.
 They are frequently found in each other's company and are constantly arguing in their trademark awkward love-hate manner that is a franchise focus.